dfinity/motoko/design/IDL.md

 #### Why not Protocol Buffers or others?

-Vanilla protocol buffers are not sufficient or well-suited for describing Dfinity actors:
+Vanilla protocol buffers are not sufficient or well-suited for describing Dfinity canisters:

 * They are primarily a *data description language*, not an IDL.
 There is syntax for defining "services", but it assumes RPCs not messaging and requires a developing a plugin (replacing the gRPC a.k.a.
 Stubby one) to provide a semantics.